READ N TRY

 The “Strawberry Bowl” project was turned from basswood and embellished using the described technique.
 The bowl is 4” (10 cm).
 It was painted using felt-tip markers.
 The finish is acrylic spray.

 The markers are very bright and fit the Christmas season very well.
-Other seasons I like using acrylic paint (heavily diluted with water): it is much easier to handle and it may look bright or soft as needed.
-I apply at least two coats of diluted acrylic paint to achieve better color-particle distribution that is thin enough to keep the wood grain still visible through.
+I also like using acrylic paint (heavily diluted with water): it is much easier to handle and it may look bright or soft as needed.
+I apply at least two coats of diluted acrylic paint to achieve a better color-particle distribution that is thin enough to keep the wood grain still visible.

-These bells were turned from maple and were embellished with diluted acrylics and finished with Tung oil.
-You may see the grain through the painted leafs.
+I turned these bells from maple and used my embellishment technique: burned the outlines, painted with diluted acrylics, and finished with Tung oil.
+You may see the grain through the painted leaves.
 The pieces of maple wood were almost white but after applying oil it darkened the wood a little and exposed the before-non-visible grain.

 Happy Carving & Turning,